adnanhaq30/blog/_posts/2022-06-25-Security-Explained-sqli.md

 ?>
 ```

-in the following code snipped we have introduce an new function `mysqli_real_escape_string` that wraps the user input `id` before its passed for becomming a part of the dynamically generated sql query.
-Escapes special characters in a string for use in an SQL statement.
+The following code snippet introduces a new function *mysqli_real_escape_string* that wraps the user input *id* before it is passed to be a part of the dynamically generated SQL query.
+Ensures that special characters in a string are escaped for use in SQL statements.

 ## Confirming the FIX

-- To make sure our fix is working a intended, You can see the script is working as intended on adding the milicious SQLi payload to the id parameter, As for the reason the Mysql Query generated right now is as followed:
+If you want to verify our fix is effective, you can check that when you add the malicious SQLi payload to the id parameter in the script, no injection attacks take place as a result of the special characters being escaped in MySQL queries.
+So, the final sql query should look like this.

 ```mysql
 SELECT * FROM products where category='2\' UNION SELECT id,email,password FROM customers-- -'
 ```

-You can see the `\` escaping slash added before `'` in the user input prevents attacker from escaping the context of the id parmeter hence whole set of payload which is `2' UNION SELECT id,email,password FROM customers-- -` is treated as a value of id `category` in the mysql query.
+In the query the `\` escaping slash added before `'` in the user input prevents attacker from escaping the context of the id parmeter hence whole set of payload which is `2' UNION SELECT id,email,password FROM customers-- -` is treated as a value of id `category` in the mysql query.

 ![4](/blog/assets/images/SecuritySimplified/sqli-3/4.png)